syamdanda/mySequelWeb/README.md

 MySequel Web is an open source web based GUI tool to access your MySql/Postgresql database.
 It is similar to PHP My Admin of WAMP.
 Here you can access any MySql/Postgresql database with proper connection strings.
 We do not save or store any of your connection strings or data.
 Every thing related to your connection strings are volatile.
-You can host this as a simple nodeJs application on any server or you can simply run this in your local
+You can host this as a simple nodeJs application on any server or you can simply run this in your local.

 Demo
 =================